Fantomas42/term-timer/README.md

 - Move-by-move solve reconstruction and deep CFOP analysis
 - Orientation-aware analyser that detects the orientation you actually used
 - FSRS spaced-repetition trainer for OLL/PLL/F2L and more
-- The Doctor: per-step diagnostics with personalized, LLM-ready advice
+- The Doctor: per-step diagnostics with personalized, actionable advice
 - Detailed statistics, trend graphs and distribution histograms
 - Drill, daily scramble and scriptable practice routines
 - Interactive browse/config TUIs and local HTML reports